DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

 ----------

-If you would like to make a text field render as a phone input, you can add a ``phone_info`` property defined as a dictionary with keys ``inputmask`` and ``pattern``.
+If you would like to make a text field render as a phone input, you can add a ``phone_info`` property that is defined as a dictionary with keys ``inputmask`` and ``pattern``.
 This property will make the field render with both an inputmask and regex phone pattern to use as validation.

-The ``pattern`` key will have a value that is a JavaScript regular expression that the entered phone number must pass in order to be submitted.
+The ``pattern`` key will have a value that is a JavaScript regular expression that the entered phone number must pass to be submitted.
 More information about ``pattern`` can be found via the `Mozilla Pattern Documentation <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#pattern>`_

 The ``inputmask`` is specified as a string.
-Information about making a valid format can be found at the repository for `Inputmask <https://github.com/RobinHerbots/Inputmask>`_.
+Information about making a valid format can be found in the repository for `Inputmask <https://github.com/RobinHerbots/Inputmask>`_.

 .. warning::

     The pattern and inputmask should not be a replacement for server-side validation.
-You should still use a clean method on the phone field server-side to ensure that the field does in fact have a correct value.
+You should still use a clean method on the phone field server-side to ensure that the field does have a correct value.
     The enhancements provided by this property are all client-side and can be circumvented.
 Thus it cannot be fully trusted to be accurate.

 .. note::

     There are two examples below.
 One sets the property in the form class.
-    The other in the View class.
+    The other sets it in the View class.
 You should choose one way or the other.
     You do **NOT** need to set the property in both locations.